 Her first fiction novella Roadkill Croque Monsieur is set for publication with Bad Books Press for 2021.
 Her experimental work Tampion was published in 2014 as part of the inauguration of Metatron Press and is still available with the publisher electronically.
 Sharp Dogs with Pale Eyes (release TBD), her first full length poetry manuscript, has been supported by the Concordia & Montréal creative writing communities; and through residencies & grants with The Banff Centre (Alberta, 2018); CALQ (Quebec, 2019); and The Home School Hudson (New York, 2019).

-This site hosts Ali's hyperlinked literary/academic CV and a running gallery from ten years of involvement in literary communities centered in Tiohtià:ke/Montréal and Tkaronto/Toronto, and more recently abroad.
+This site hosts Ali's hyperlinked literary/academic CV and a running gallery from ten years of involvement in literary communities centered in Tiohtià:ke/Montréal and Tkaronto/Toronto, and more recently abroad (links at top).

 You may e-mail her: